natemela/natemela/README.md

 🎓 Attending Duke University for a B.S.E. in Electrical & Computer Engineering and Computer Science

-🤖 Currently working on robots at [Built Robotics](https://builtrobotics.com).
-In the past, I've worked at NVIDIA, Nutanix, and Juniper Networks.

 💼 I'm on [LinkedIn](https://www.linkedin.com/in/nate-mela/)

 🌐 Portfolio at [natemela.github.io](https://natemela.github.io/)